grosuionutandrei/PaperShopProject/README.md

-It sounds like your PaperShopProject is a great way to showcase the skills you've learned so far.
-Here's a refined version of your description:
-PaperShopProject

 This project, created by Grosu Ionut Andrei, is a school project designed to test and apply the knowledge gained during the first part of the semester.

 Technologies Used: